wavemaker/docs/learn/app-development/services/api-designer/import-rest-apis-swagger.md

 ![variable creation](/learn/assets/var_sel.png)

 2. Click **New Variable** from the Variable Dialog.
-3. Select the **Web Services** as *target action for Variable*.
+3. Select **Web Services** as *a target action for Variable*.

 ![select web services](/learn/assets/select-web-services.png)

 :::important
-The data source for the Variable comes from the imported Services.
+The data source for the Variable comes from imported Services.
 :::

 ![swagger variable](/learn/assets/swagger-variable.png)

-**Service** - select service name, if it is already imported.
+- **Service**: Select the service name from imported services.
-**Method** - in case the API exposes multiple services, you can choose from the list.
+- **Method**: If the API exposes multiple services, you can choose from the list.
-**Name** - is set by default but you can modify it.
+- **Name**: Set by default, but you can modify it.
-**Owner** - the scope of the Variable being created.
-By default it is set to Page, you can change it to Application if you want this variable to be available across the app.
+- **Owner**: The scope of the Variable.
+Page is the default option.
+You can choose Application to make it available across the app.